 - 0-100km/h time: 7.3sec (claimed)

 New for 2020, the iconic MINI has gone electric.
-It hit Australian shores in July 2020, however, supply was tight - just 80 units were supplied There could be a waiting list and you may need to wait for 2021 to get your hands on one as more stock arrives.
+It hit Australian shores in July 2020, however, supply was tight - just 80 units were supplied There could be a waiting list and you may need to wait a while to get your hands on one as more stock arrives.
 As BMW owns MINI, many parts from the German manufacturer's own more-expensive electric model, the i3, are shared.
 Relative to other European electric cars with a tilt towards luxury, the Cooper SE has an attractive starting price, and could be cross-shopped with Hyundai’s offerings, however Hyundai’s models have a higher maximum range.